 Luke Elliott, The Arctic University Museum, UiT firstname.lastname@example.org

-The course programme is available here.
+The course programme will be available at a later stage.
 The course will require personal attendance due to the large component of the practical work with the data analyses, but some of the lectures will be given via zoom.

 Financial aid: Participation of the Norwegian-affiliated students/researchers will be covered by ForBio.
-Other applicants will need to secure their own funding to cover travel to Tromsø, accommodation and subsistence for the course duration.
+Other applicants will need to secure their own funding to cover travel to Tromsø.
+We shall provide transport from Tromsø (The Arctic University Museum) to Skibotn station to all participants.
+Accommodation and subsistence at the Skibotn field station for the course duration will be covered by ForBio also for all the participants.
 There are no course fees.

 Registration and selection process: Please fill in the online application here.
 ForBio reserves the right to give priority to the PhD students having their research focus on DNA metabacoding applications.